gnolang/gno/docs/gno-tooling/cli/gnokey/state-changing-calls.md

 - `GAS WANTED: 200000` - the original amount of gas specified for the transaction
 - `GAS USED:   117564` - the gas used to execute the transaction
 - `HEIGHT:     3990` - the block number at which the transaction was executed at
-- `EVENTS:     []` - [events](../../../concepts/stdlibs/events.md) emitted by the transaction, in this case, none
+- `EVENTS:     []` - [Gno events](../../../concepts/stdlibs/events.md) emitted by the transaction, in this case, none

 Congratulations!
-You have just uploaded a pure package to your local chain.
+You have just uploaded a pure package to the Portal Loop network.
-If you wish to upload the package to a remote testnet, make sure to switch out the `-chainid` & `-remote` values for the ones matching your desired testnet.
-Find a list of all networks in the [Network Configuration](../../../reference/network-config.md) section.
+If you wish to deploy to a different network, find the list of all network configurations in the [Network Configuration](../../../reference/network-config.md) section.

 ## `Call`